Robert Spears-Jennings

-Robert Spears-Jennings (born January 25, 2004) is an American college football safety for the Oklahoma Sooners.
+Robert Spears-Jennings (born January 25, 2004) is an American professional football safety for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was selected by the Steelers in the seventh round of the 2026 NFL draft.

 Early life

-Spears-Jennings attended Broken Arrow High School in Broken Arrow, Oklahoma.
+Spears-Jennings was born on January 25, 2004 in South Carolina.
+He lived in eight states during his childhood: South Carolina, Maryland, Florida, Virginia, Arkansas, Georgia, Texas and Oklahoma.
+He attended Lake Ridge High School in Mansfield, Texas and transferred to Broken Arrow High School in Broken Arrow, Oklahoma.
 He played both safety and wide receiver in high school.
 As a senior, he was the Oklahoma All-District 6A-I Safety of the Year after recording 56 tackles and four interceptions.
 He also had 36 receptions for 626 yards and eight touchdowns.
 Spears-Jennings committed to the University of Oklahoma to play college football.

 College career

 Spears-Jennings played in nine games as a true freshman at Oklahoma in 2022 and had 14 tackles.
 As a sophomore in 2023, he started two of 12 games and recorded 38 tackles.
 He returned to Oklahoma as a starter his junior year in 2024.

+Professional career

+Spears-Jennings was selected by the Pittsburgh Steelers in the seventh round with the 224th overall pick of the 2026 NFL draft.